-The larvae of the March Fly lives in the soil and feed on decaying organic matter and plant roots.
-The adults are important plant pollinators.
+The larvae of the March Fly live in the soil and feed on decaying organic matter and plant roots.
+Adults are important plant pollinators.

 Adults are most abundant in spring and early summer when they are often seen over fields and other open areas.